 It is not enough though to automate the orchestration if all communication still goes through the teacher, so it is important that information can be directly shared with the students.
 Even if the teacher is not making decisions, if they act as the moderator between the students and the orchestration tool, then they will still be interrupted for every change and update to the activity.
 An orchestration tool could possibly remove these interruptions and management role by providing information directly to the students.
 By doing so, the tool could also provide more support for the students taking responsibility for their learning, which was a concern for the teachers.
-The students would no longer have to wait for their teacher to tell them what to do and could instead proceed with the activity with instructions from the orchestration tool could directly inform the students of a transition and who their partner is.
+The students would no longer have to wait for their teacher to tell them what to do and could instead proceed with the activity with instructions from the orchestration tool.
+This tool could also support more fluid transitions between social planes as the orchestration tool could directly inform the students of a transition and who their partner is.
 The students would then have the responsibility for making the correct decisions for their learning but not without any support.